- be a U.S. citizen or national, or permanent resident alien,

 - have both an overall cumulative GPA and a GPA in STEM courses of 2.75 or higher.

 - be at least second semester sophomore (60 or more credits by end of current academic year) with two years or less to graduation, and

 - plan to abbly to the UNH program in Master of Arts in Teaching or the Master of Education.

 Seniors – Take GREs and apply for graduate admission to either the Master of Arts in Teaching or the Master of Education (Feb.
 1 deadline).
 Check out the UNH Graduate School website for more details and for the application.
-You will also need to complete the Noyce Scholarship application (downloadable below) and submit by November 1 or March 1.
+You will also need to complete the Noyce Scholarship application.

 Freshmen/Sophomores – summer teaching opportunities will be available summer 2018

 All undergraduates should contact the UNH Noyce Scholarship Program advisors listed under the "Contact Us" link on the left menu.

 - Apply to the UNH Noyce Scholarship Program

 - Noyce Applicant Review Criteria:

 - Grade point average, especially grades in STEM major and education courses.